Skip to content

 CIRCUMSTANCES OF THE LIABLE SPOUSE (OR PAYOR)

-• Ability to make the support payments
+• Ability to make support payments

 • How much payor’s financial success benefitted from recipient’s support